Kelsey Neuenswander – Social Cognitive Scientist

-My research unites theory from social psychology, cognition, and communication science to answer questions pertaining to the following topics:
+My research unites theory from social psychology, cognitive science, and communication to answer questions pertaining to the following topics:

 Sensory adaptation refers to the process by which recent experience biases current perceptions.
-Research shows that adaptation to certain visual features causes those features to appear normative and consequently more favorable (e.g., repeated exposure to underweight bodies makes average bodies seem larger and less attractive in comparison).
-However, little work has looked at auditory adaptation and its affects.
+Research shows that adaptation to certain visual features causes those features to appear normative and consequently more favorable.
+However, little work has looked at auditory adaptation and its effects.
 Does auditory adaptation similarly influence evaluative judgements?
-Is there a way to use visual and auditory adaptation to reduce prejudice among underrepresented groups (e.g., does exposure to diversity increase perceptual normativity and therefore positively influence evaluative judgements of previously underrepresented groups)?
+Is there a way to harness visual and auditory adaptation to reduce prejudice among marginalized groups?

 With artificial intelligence on the rise, it is necessary to understand how individuals perceive nonsocial entities through a social lens.
 How and why do we assign human social categories (e.g., gender) to AI?
 How does this influence fundamental impressions of perception (e.g., warmth, competence, discomfort)?
 How can developers design AI that is effective while simultaneously challenging harmful stereotypes?